 5. Go Light on Grammar, Focus on Patterns

 I suggest that learners ignore complicated grammatical explanations, counters, and technical terms for different tenses or other aspects of Japanese.
-It is far more useful to focus on the patterns of the language, on how certain concepts are expressed in Japanese and how they correspond to the equivalent phrases in English.
+It is far more useful to focus on the patterns of the language and how certain concepts are expressed in Japanese.
+Through patterns, we build intuition.
+Through grammar drills, we rely on memorization.

 In English we say “I think you are beautiful”.
 In Japanese we say “You, beautiful are, I think.”
 The verb comes at the end.
 In English we say “I am going to Tokyo”.
 In Japanese we say “I, Tokyo to, am going”.

 Not only is the main verb at the end, but the preposition that precedes the noun in English is replaced by a word that appears after the noun or pronoun.
-These are apparently called particles, although I didn’t know that term for all the years I lived in Japan.
-I just got used to these little words.
-They are pervasive.
-They replace “to”, “from” “by” and much more.
-Two of them, “wa” and “ga” are used sort of like commas, to separate the subject of a sentence from the rest of the sentence.
-Again google for Japanese particles and you will learn a lot.
+I didn’t know the terms or grammatical explanation while living in Japan.
+I just got used to the patterns in sentence structure.

-The endings of verbs also tell us things about tense, as in European languages, but also reflect whether the verb is positive or negative, a question, or other information that we in English use conjunctions like “because”, “in order to”, “since” and many more to express.
-I Googled for Japanese verb endings and the explanations I saw were rather complicated.
-I would leave these until you have experienced quite a bit of the language.
-You may want a short overview, and may want to refer back to these explanations in more depth later.
+The endings of verbs also indicate tense, as in European languages.
+However, the endings of Japanese verbs also reflect whether the verb is positive or negative, a question, or other information that we in English use conjunctions like “because”, “in order to”, “since” and many more to express.
+Grammar is useful.
+It provides a short overview or clarification of patterns that you’ve already noticed, but in-depth explanations are best reserved for advanced learners hoping to polish their speech.

 You Can Learn Japanese – What Are You Waiting For?

 The process of learning Japanese, with its unique structure and patterns, is a process of gradual discovery.
 It is not something that you will suddenly understand because someone explained it to you.
-It is something that you will hear, read, touch feel and gradually get used to.
-There are far more resources today than when I learned Japanese.
+It is something that you will hear, read, touch, feel, and gradually get used to.
+Today, there are far more resources to get started than when I learned Japanese.
 This blog post is a good place to learn some basic phrases.
-There are graded readers with online dictionaries.
-At LingQ we have beginner material with English translation.
+There are many graded readers with online dictionaries.
+At LingQ, we have beginner material with English translation.
 Here’s a post on the LingQ blog that talks about reading in Japanese and best practices.

-The most important factor to your success will be your motivation to learn, and your willingness to accept that much will remain somewhat unclear for quite a long while.
-However, gradually you will realize that your comprehension is improving, and that you are able to express things in this different and in some ways intuitive language.
+The most important factor to your success will be your motivation to learn, and your willingness to accept that much will remain somewhat unclear for quite a while.
+However, gradually, you will realize that your comprehension is improving, and that you are able to express things naturally (and intuitively) in the language.
 There will be moments of victory and achievement, as well as periods where you are struggling.
 Just stay the course.

 Is Japanese hard to learn?
 Check out this LingQ blog post to find out what we think!